 Grade B laptops

-Grade B laptops are visibly used, but any damage is purely aesthetic.
-This might equate to minor scratches but nothing that’s noticeable during normal everyday use.
-It might not come with its original box or charger, but it should still come with a compatible charger.
+Grade B laptops are visibly used, but any damage is purely cosmetic.
+This might equate to minor scratches, but nothing that’s noticeable during normal everyday use.
+A laptop might not come with its original box or charger, but it should still come with a compatible charger.
 These can be 20% cheaper than a new model.

 Grade C laptops

-With Grade C, wear will be heavier than a Grade B unit and there may even be visible dents and scratches, but it will still be in full working order.
+With grade C, wear will be heavier than a Grade B unit and there may even be visible dents and scratches, but the laptop will still be in full working order.
 You probably won’t get it in the original box, and it possibly won't have its accompanying accessories, but it should still come with a compatible charger, depending on the retailer.
 These can be more than a third cheaper than the equivalent new model.

-If you’re buying a refurbished laptop directly from Apple, you’re likely to get one that’s in grade-A condition.
-Apple doesn't specify the level of damage, but the company says all of its refurbished models go through a rigorous testing process that is of the same standard as brand-new models.
-In other words, you should be safe.
+If you’re buying a refurbished laptop directly from Apple, you’re likely to get one that’s in grade A condition.
+Apple doesn't specify the level of damage, but the company says all of its refurbished models go through a rigorous testing process that is of the same standard as used for brand-new models.

-Shopping in the second hand and refurbished market can be a bit of a minefield.
-We've found some examples of good and bad deals to give you some pointers on what to look for.
+Shopping in the second-hand and refurbished marketplace can be a bit of a minefield.
+We've given some pointers on what to look out for, based on some examples we've found of good and bad deals.

-The price is low, but if you want an effective laptop this probably isn’t the way to go.
+The price is low, but if you want an effective laptop for everyday use this probably isn’t the way to go.

 Check the specs

-With models like these, check how old the the hardware inside is.
-While this laptop does have an Intel Core i5 processor, the performance is probably closer to a modern Core i3.
-And it’ll be a lot less power-efficient so the battery may not last as long as a modern business laptop.
-It’s good to see that in this example there’s an SSD, so it will feel nippier than other old models that come with a slow hard disk.
+With models like these, check how old the the hardware inside is, though.
+While this laptop does have an Intel Core i5 processor, its age means the performance is probably closer to a modern Core i3.
+And it will be a lot less power-efficient than modern business laptops, so the battery may not last as long.
+It’s good to see that in this example the storage is a solid-state drive (SSD), so it will feel nippier than other old models that have a slow hard disk.

 Finally, always shop around before you buy.
 In this example, an Asus C101 laptop is on sale in Grade B used condition on eBay for around £220.

-This might seem reasonable for a laptop that originally cost £299 new, but at the time of writing Currys PC World had it on sale, brand new, for £199.
+This might seem reasonable for a laptop that originally cost £299 new, but when we found this listing, Currys PC World had the same model on sale, brand new, for £199.

 New Windows, old machine: The great thing about Windows 10 is that it works on a wide variety of laptops.
 However, when installed on very old laptops it feels incredibly slow and really isn’t suited to very old hardware, even if it is technically compatible.
-Old business laptops (such as from our eBay example above) will not be fun to use.
+Very old business laptops (such as from our job-lot eBay example above) will not be enjoyable to use.

-Battery problems: If you’re buying a used laptop, it’s likely the battery has been around the block a few times.
-There’s not a huge amount you can do about this, aside from be prepared.
-If battery life is something you care about, check to see whether official spares are available or, at worst, check for compatible replacements.
+Battery problems: If you’re buying a used laptop, it’s likely the battery has been around the block a few times, and the laptop may not last for long away from the mains.
+If you mainly use your laptop plugged in at home, this might not be a big deal.
+But if battery life is something you care about, check to see whether official spares are available or, at worst, check for compatible replacements.

 Charging: Probably the most abused part of any laptop is the charger and the laptop’s charging ports.
 Plugged in and unplugged every day and stuffed into bags in a hurry, these are a common point of failure.
 If the seller of a second-hand laptop doesn’t show the state of the charging port or the charger, request images to see if it looks wonky or damaged.
 Spares are nearly always available, but are rarely cheap.

-What are my rights with used or refurbished laptops?
+What are my rights with second-hand or refurbished laptops?

 If you buy a refurbished machine from an online retailer, you’re covered by the Consumer Contracts Regulations.
 These regulations give you the right to change your mind for any reason and cancel the order – starting from the moment you order and ending 14 days from the day you receive the laptop.

-If you bought from an online or a physical shop, then you’re protected by the Consumer Rights Act if the laptop is faulty.
+If you bought from an online or a physical shop, then you’re also protected by the Consumer Rights Act in the event that the laptop is faulty.
 Under that Act, you have a legal right to reject goods that are of unsatisfactory quality, unfit for purpose or not as described, and get a full refund – as long as you do it within 30 days from the date you take ownership of the laptop.
 After 30 days, you won’t be entitled to a full refund, although some sellers might offer you an extended refund period.
-You can however,ask for a repair or replacement.
-Keep in mind, though, that while individual online product listings may not state the exact level of wear-and-tear, the website will likely have a detailed page of the type of wear and tear you can expect from the grade of product you bought.

 Can I get a warranty on second-hand laptops?

-The warranty on a refurbished laptop varies and can be as little as 30-days, but are more typically a year, or may even be up to three years.
+The warranty on a refurbished laptop varies and can be as little as 30 days, but are more typically one year, or even up to three years.

 On a used laptop bought directly from the current owner, it’s unlikely you’ll get any warranty at all.
 The only exception to this will be if the laptop is still within its original manufacturer’s warranty.

-There’s always a small risk in buying refurbished and used.
-But a little research about what you’re buying and a good long look at detailed listings will help you understand what you’re likely to receive.
-We’d always recommend knowing exactly what device you’re buying (rather than buying from a job lot), but it’s up to you to decide how much risk you’re willing to take.
+There’s always a small risk in buying refurbished and used products.
+But a little research about what you’re buying and a good look at detailed listings will help you understand what you’re likely to receive.